These money games for kids teach valuable lessons while still being fun.

 (This post contains affiliate links.
 If you click on a link and purchase the item, I will receive a commission at no extra cost to you.)

 When was the last time your kids saw you pay for something in cash?

 Maybe it was at a local restaurant that doesn’t accept credit cards, or when you took out a few quarters to buy pretzels from a vending machine.

 But chances are your kids rarely see bills and coins exchange hands.
 What they’re more likely to observe is a plastic rectangle being swiped on the side of a small digital box that somehow magically lets you leave the store with whatever you came to buy.

 Living in a digital world, it’s difficult for kids to deduce what really happens when adults pay for things.
 For all they know, the plastic rectangle you pass through a credit card reader is only slightly different than the Go Fish cards used during your last family game night.

 The Best Money Games for Kids

 Sure we could start paying for everything in cash – just so our kids understand how physical money works.
 But let’s be honest – credit and debit cards are easy.
-Plus, they can be a net win of points and miles if the balance is paid off each month.

 Besides, kids tend to learn better by doing things themselves.
 So playing money games that teach kids the different values of bills and coins, how to handle money, and even economics and entrepreneurship is a great way to introduce these concepts.